 - If you want to sell in person, then check with your local laws to see if the Shopify POS system is compliant in your country.

-- Complete the initial setup so that your store address, email address, and other store settings are up to date.
+- Complete the initial setup so that your store address, email address, and other store settings are correct.

 - Know where to manage your account and access your billing information.

-- Add staff accounts so that each of your staff members has a personal login account and all sensitive account information remains secure.
+- Add staff so that each of your staff has a personal login account and all sensitive account information remains secure.

 Step 2: Download the Shopify POS app

 To get started with the Shopify POS app: